-For simplicity, we consider that the DiffServ nodes are configured through SNMP and/or COPS with the DiffServ MIB [14] and/or DiffServ PIB [15].
+For simplicity, we consider that the DiffServ nodes are configured through SNMP and/or COPS with the DiffServ MIB (Baker, Chan and Smith, 2002) and/or DiffServ PIB (Chan et al., 2003).

 The configuration activity taken when applying a policy must be performed as a transaction, thus having the ACID properties.
 Transactions must be isolated from each other.
-This property requires some sort of concurrency control to prevent other policies, which might collide with the one we are trying to enforce, from being applied (Figure 4).

-Figure 4 - Concurrency control. a) Conflicting configuration in PEP C; b) Isolation of transactions.
+This property requires some sort of concurrency control to prevent other policies, which might collide with the one we are trying to enforce, from being applied ( a) Conflicting configuration in PEP C; b) Isolation of transactions.